RosesAndViolets/Password-Manager-Test/readme.md

 Todo:
 - Find out general structure of password managers
-- Find what hashing algo to use (probably sha256)
+- Find what hashing algo to use

 - Create an SQL database of some kind (mysql)
 	- tables: password, username, user_email, app_name, url